 Based on this research, MCL is defined as a learning theory that holds that human learning is the self-motivating and self-regulating process of creating personal meaning in one’s life-world through reflective, critical, and inquiry-based activities that occur across all learning domains.
 Thus, according to MCL, the learner constructs personal meaning from his/her own experiences and their relationship to prior experiences within multiple life contexts in order to continually self-evolve as a mature personality who is capable of authoring his/her own life story (Kovbasyuk & Blessinger, 2013).

-MCE aims to develop appropriate and meaningful educational practices across a wide range of academic and human activities and MCL views learning as the integration of knowing, acting and being in the world.
-Thus, in short, MCE-MCL involves integrating the epistemology of learning (what learners are expected to know) with the ontology of learning (what learners desire to become as students and as human beings) with the axiology of learning (what learners value the most in their lives).
+MCE aims to develop appropriate and meaningful educational practices across a wide range of academic and human activities and MCL views learning as the conscious integration of knowing, acting and being in the world.
+Thus, in short, MCE-MCL involves integrating the epistemology of learning (what learners are expected to know and do) with the ontology of learning (what learners desire to become as students and as human beings) with the axiology of learning (what learners value most in their lives).

 Ausubel, D. P. (2000).
 The Acquisition and retention of knowledge: a cognitive view.
 Dordrect; Boston: Kluwer Academic Publishers.

 Kovbasyuk, O. (2010).
 Meaningful education as a resource of global learning.
 In Alagic, Rimmington, Liu, & Gibson (Eds.), Locating intercultures: educating for global collaboration (pp. 119-140).
 India: Macmillan Publishing.

 Kovbasyuk, O, & Blessinger, P. (2013).
 Meaning-centered education: international perspectives and explorations in higher education.
 New York: Routledge Publishing.